slds-lmu/lecture_sl/slides/README.md

 ## Slides folder

 **This is still WIP** but aims to explain the most important components and workflows.
-Also consider https://github.com/slds-lmu/lecture_service, e.g., for compiling the large `lecture_sl.pdf`.

 ## General structure